genjax-dev/genjax-chi/README.md

 ## Implementation strategy

-The implementation strategy is based on: [Handling effects with JAX](https://colab.research.google.com/drive/1HGs59anVC2AOsmt7C4v8yD6v8gZSJGm6#scrollTo=OHUTBFIiHJu3) extend to support dynamically specified handlers.
+The implementation strategy is based on: [Handling effects with JAX](https://colab.research.google.com/drive/1HGs59anVC2AOsmt7C4v8yD6v8gZSJGm6#scrollTo=OHUTBFIiHJu3) extended to support dynamically specified handlers.
+As in the original, handlers are staged out (and are zero-cost).

 Support a new `Core.Primitive` - `trace`, whose semantics are given by three interpreters: `simulate`, `generate` and `update`.